lingoiitgn/TempUN/README.md

 ## Zeroshot
 ### Open-source models:
 #### Using vLLM:
 We have utillized vLLM for getting inference from `phi-2`, `mistral-instruct-v0.2`, and `llama-2-chat`.
-The code for inference is located in the `inference/zeroshot/inf_vllm.py` file.
+The code for inference is located in the `inference/zeroshot/open-source/inf_vllm.py` file.
 To get inference run below command:

     CUDA_VISIBLE_DEVICES=0 python inf_vllm.py --hub-model-name mistralai/Mistral-7B-Instruct-v0.2 --base-dir /path_to_csvs --out-dir /path_to_results --year 1947

 #### Using transformers:
 We have utillized transformers for getting inference from `flan-t5-xl`, and `phi-3-medium-instruct`.
-The code for inference is located in the `inference/zeroshot/inf_transformers.py` file.
+The code for inference is located in the `inference/zeroshot/open-source/inf_transformers.py` file.
 To get inference run below command:

     CUDA_VISIBLE_DEVICES=0 python inf_transformers.py --hub-model-name microsoft/Phi-3-medium-128k-instruct --base-dir /path_to_csvs --out-dir /path_to_results --year 1947

 #### Using Groq:
 We have utillized transformers for getting inference from `gemma-1.1-7b-it`, `Meta-Llama-3-8B-Instruct`, `Mixtral-8x7B-Instruct-v0.1`, and `Meta-Llama-3-70B-Instruct`.
-The code for inference is located in the `inference/zeroshot/inf_groq.py` file.
+The code for inference is located in the `inference/zeroshot/open-source/inf_groq.py` file.
 To get inference run below command:

     python inf_groq.py --base-dir /path_to_csvs --out-dir /path_to_results --year 1947

 - Change the model in the script to run the inference for the desired LLM.

 ### Closed-source models:
-gpt-3.5-turbo, gpt-4, and gemini-pro
+We have performed inference on three closed-source models: `gpt-3.5-turbo`, `gpt-4`, and `gemini-pro`.

+- The code for inference for models `gpt-3.5-turbo` and `gpt-4` is located in the `inference/zeroshot/closed-source/inf_openai.py` file.
+To get inference run below command:

+      python inf_openai.py --api-key YOUR_OPENAI_API_KEY --api-base YOUR_API_BASE_URL --engine YOUR_ENGINE_NAME --base-dir /path_to_csvs --out-dir /path_to_results --year 1947

+- The code for inference for model `gemini-pro` is located in the `inference/zeroshot/closed-source/inf_gemini.py` file.
+To get inference run below command:

+      python inf_gemini.py --api-key YOUR_GEMINI_API_KEY --base-dir /path_to_csvs --out-dir /path_to_results --year 1947

 ## After fine tuning
 We have performed model fine-tuning in three different paradigms: